Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP =
+- Added a new filter hook 'sdm_download_button_text' to allow customization of the download button text via custom code.

 = 3.9.28 =
 - Fixed a minor issue in the newly added admin-side JavaScript code for the logs export feature.
 - Updated the translation POT file.